 To keep your mannequin looking perfect, regularly clean the case from dust and dirt.
 Cotton-covered mannequins (Monica, Betty Premium, Richard) can be cleaned with the sticky roller and wet wipe.

-Jersey covers on Penelope, Christina, Victoria, Henry, and Betty are easy to remove and wash.
+Jersey covers on Penelope, Henry and Betty Basic are easy to remove and wash.

 Caution in work

 Try to be careful with the scissors so as not to damage the mannequin's cover.
 However, if this happens, do not worry!
 One of our Instagram subscribers suggested an interesting life hack: you need to glue the cut with an adhesive interlining.
 The cuts will be fixed and the damage will not be visible from the outside.

 Mannequins with knitted covers also require caution.
 For example, Betty Basic markings are printed.
 If you do not stretch the cover and dry it in the correct position, the lines will remain clear for a long time.
 But if you neglect the recommendations, the markup can stretch.

 All recommendations can be found in the instructions that come with each dress form.
 But you can always ask us questions about mannequins on social networks.